aregrid/llamagenai-openapi/README.md

 # LlamaGen.Ai REST API

 The LlamaGen Comic API allows you to generate and retrieve comic artwork using AI-powered image generation.
-This API provides endpoints to create comic artwork based on prompts and retrieve the generated comic panels.
+This API provides endpoints to create comic artwork based on prompts and retrieve the generated comic panels with different style.

 ## Authentication

 To use the LlamaGen Comic API, you need to include your API key in the Authorization header of each request.
 Replace "YOUR_API_KEY" with your actual API key.